Islamic Countries Credit Rating System (IC-CRS)

 Exact supervision on companies in accordance with 100 criteria which exist in EFQM system in Europe and adding quality criteria which are set in all countries, prepares this system for credit rating of companies from those with 100 to 1000 employees.

 Credit rating is a theory indicating how much a company puts its commitments into practice completely and in proper time.
 Credit rating reflects financial, performative and legal aspects of a company and determines its capability and tendency in fulfilling its commitments.
-Credit rating is neither an indicator of transacting with commercial partners nor investing and so on, but an indicator of determining a companys condition in meeting its commitments.
+Credit rating is neither an indicator of transacting with commercial partners nor investing and so on, but an indicator of determining a companies condition in meeting its commitments.